 Fnac concert in front of Hôtel de Ville (that's Notre Dame in the background)

-Photo courtesy of Olivier Ortelpa
+Photo credit: Olivier Ortelpa

 Location: Place de Hôtel de Ville, in front of the Paris Town Hall and also inside in some of the salons, 4th arrondissement.